rodriguezcommaj/principles-of-email-design/README.md

 # The Principles of Email Design
 A repository of coding resources for anyone first dipping their toes into the waters of HTML email design.
 Godspeed.

 Originally released as part of a [Litmus Live Workshop](https://litmus.com/email-workshops) of the same name.
+The example files from the workshop can be found in the `Workshop Files` directory.

 Below you'll find some information on different techniques for designing and developing HTML email campaigns along with links to some inspiring email campaigns and other valuable resources.